-Professor Colby-Clements is the Co-Director of the Writing & Legal Research program and the Director of Academic Services and Career Development at the Massachusetts School of Law.
+Professor Colby-Clements is the Co-Director of the Writing & Legal Research program and the Director of Academic Services and Career Development.
 She received her B.S. from the University of Lowell and her J.D., cum laude, from the Massachusetts School of Law.
-While at MSLAW, she served as Executive Editor of The Law Review.
-Professor Colby-Clements is licensed to practice in Massachusetts and the U.S. District Court of Massachusetts.
-She joined the MSLAW staff after working for over 8 years as a business manager for a subsidiary of Mobil Chemical, where she focused on customer and employee relations.
+Professor Colby-Clements is licensed to practice in Massachusetts and the U.S. District Court of Massachusetts, and joined the MSLAW staff after working for over 8 years as a business manager for a subsidiary of Mobil Chemical, where she focused on customer and employee relations.
 Professor Colby-Clements also taught in the MBA program at Suffolk University before joining the faculty at MSLAW.